NationalGenomicsCenter/EasternIndigoSnake/README.md

 **Enclosure_weather.csv** - Dataset containing all weather data compiled from HOBO lux and temperature loggers, and from the Leesburg International Airport NOAA station, required for Enclosure_study.R script.

 # Contact information
 Please reach out to us at the [National Genomic Center for Wildlife and Fish Conservation](https://www.fs.usda.gov/research/rmrs/projects/ngc) with any questions or comments.
-Data was analyzed by Leah Samuels at leah.samuels@usda.gov and Taylor Wilcox at taylor.wilcox@usda.gov.
+Data was analyzed by Leah Samuels at leah.samuels@usda.gov/leahrnsamuels@gmail.com and Taylor Wilcox at taylor.wilcox@usda.gov.